Overview of Inflammatory Bowel Disease (IBD)

 IBD puts people at increased risk of developing certain infections and disorders because of their underlying disease, poor nutrition, or use of immunomodulating drugs.
 Vaccinations and diagnostic tests and screenings can help lessen the risk.

 The influenza vaccine is needed every year to help protect against the flu.
 The pneumococcal vaccine helps protect against bacterial infections caused by Streptococcus pneumoniae.
-People who are over age 50 who are not taking biologic agents should consider receiving the herpes zoster vaccine (to help protect against shingles).
+People who are over age 50 who are not taking high doses of drugs that suppress the immune system (such as the corticosteroid prednisone or biologic or related agents) should consider receiving the herpes zoster vaccine (to help protect against shingles).
 People who are going to start taking immunomodulating drugs and who have not been exposed to the varicella virus should receive the varicella vaccine (to protect against chickenpox) before starting immunomodulating drugs.
 People should also receive routine tetanus-diphtheria, hepatitis A, hepatitis B, and human papillomavirus vaccines if appropriate.

 Women who have IBD and who are not taking immunomodulating drugs should have cervical cancer screening with a Papanicolaou (Pap) test every 3 years.
 Women who have IBD and who are taking immunomodulating drugs should have a Pap test every year.